Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Results

 The results of Experiment 5 indicate that LLMs are capable of generating well-performing model specifications even under limited information conditions, where only a dataset description is provided.
-Despite the absence of raw data, several LLM models produced specifications that equalled or even surpassed those they generated under full information conditions in previous experiments.
-As shown in Tables \ref{tab:exp5-ll} and \ref{tab:exp5-aic}, Claude variants and DeepSeek continued to show stronger generative capacity, producing a greater number of specifications than any of the GPT or Gemini models.
-Although some results were promising, they were excluded due to specification or estimation issues.
-Specifically, one specification from GPT-o4-mini-high was omitted for lacking ASCs, which led to poor model fit.
-Five additional specifications, three from Claude 3.7 Sonnet, one from DeepSeek R1, and one from Llama 4 Scout, were excluded due to convergence failures.
+Despite the absence of raw data, several LLMs produced specifications that equalled or even surpassed those they generated under full information conditions in previous experiments.
+As shown in Tables \ref{tab:exp5-ll} and \ref{tab:exp5-aic}, Claude variants and Mistral le Chat continued to show stronger generative capacity, producing a greater number of specifications than any of the GPT or Gemini models.
+One specification from GPT-o4-mini-high was omitted for lacking ASCs, which led to poor model fit, while one specification from Llama 4 Scout was excluded due to convergence failures.
 Moreover, none of the specifications generated by the open-weight Gemma 3 model converged during estimation and were therefore excluded from further analysis.
-Among the valid results, Specification 2 (S2) from ChatGPT 4o achieved the best log-likelihood ($-969.73$), while Specification 4 (S4) from Claude 4 Opus delivered the lowest AIC ($1{,}960.80$), indicating a favourable trade-off between model fit and parsimony.
-Notably, ChatGPT 4o, o4-mini-high, Claude 4 Opus, and DeepSeek all produced better-fitting specifications in this limited information setting than in their respective full information experiments (Experiments 3 and 4).
+Among the valid results, Specification 5 (S5) from DeepSeek V3.2 achieved the best log-likelihood ($-956.68$) and best AIC ($1{,}945.36$), indicating a favourable trade-off between model fit and parsimony.
+Notably, ChatGPT 4o, o4-mini-high, Claude 4 Opus, Mistral le Chat, and DeepSeek all produced better-fitting specifications in this limited information setting than in their respective full information experiments (Experiments 3 and 4).
 These findings suggest that, under certain conditions, LLMs may benefit from simplified input structures, enabling them to focus more effectively on the model specification process itself. \\

 Finally, open-weight models (Gemma 3 and Llama variants) showed noticeably weaker performance in Experiment 5.
 While the limited information setup reduced the task complexity, these models struggled to deliver viable or competing specifications.
 As previously mentioned, none of the specifications generated by Gemma 3 converged.
 The Llama family performed somewhat better, with Llama 4 Scout generating a specification (S5) with a moderately competitive LL (-981.98) and AIC (1,997.96), though still weaker than most specifications generated by closed-weight models.
 However, the best specifications from the other two Llama versions (3 and 4 Maverick) produced the worst best specifications in terms of LL and AIC compared to all closed-weight models.
 These findings confirm that current open-weight LLMs, while valuable for transparency and local deployment, are still far from matching the end-to-end reliability and modeling capacity of closed-weight models in discrete choice modeling tasks, even under simplified tasks with limited information conditions.